Why a GIS Degree?

 PhD in GIS

-Those who do opt to take a Doctorate in GIS will generally tend towards an academic career - in teaching and in research in their own chosen fields.
-However they will not be limited to this.
-Those with a PhD in GIS go on to be environmental scientists, geophysical surveyors (to take readings as well as map and interpret them) and systems engineers.
+Individuals who choose to pursue a Doctorate in GIS typically gravitate towards an academic path - teaching and research within their chosen fields.
+Nevertheless, their career prospects extend beyond academia.
+Graduates with a PhD in GIS often find roles as environmental scientists, geophysical surveyors (conducting readings, mapping, and interpreting data), and systems engineers.

 School Spotlight